kddnewton/kddnewton.github.io/_posts/2022-02-14-formatting-ruby-part-1.md

 As a final note, let's build an example parser to put a more practical look on what we've been talking about.
 It's going to be relatively contrived in order to fit into a blog post, but it should give you a sense of what we're talking about here.

 We're going to build a small parser that will return to us the documentation for any module declarations within our code.
 When I say documentation I mean comments immediately preceeding the module.
 If there's a newline between them, then we don't want them.
-First, let's start by just trying to get a list of the module declared within the file.
+First, let's start by just trying to get a list of the modules declared within the file.

 It'll be easiest to tell which kinds of event handlers we need to define by using the `::sexp_raw` method.
 Let's start by running that: